Oriental Witches: Overview

 On November 27, 1953, Dai Nippon Spinning Co., Ltd. (later, Unitika) determined to establish the women's volleyball team at its factory in Kaizuka, Osaka.
 Hirofumi Daimatsu who brought up players who later came to be called "Oriental Witches" became the coach.
 On March 15, 1954, the women's volleyball team, commonly called "Nichibo Kaizuka", was established at the factory in Kaizuka, based on Daimatsu's goal, "To become No. 1 team in Japan in 2 years".
 At the time of establishment, the team which consisted mostly of fresh graduates could shine only in small tournaments but could barely come 8th place in the national competitions.

 Strenuous practice began to pay off and in 1955 the team won the first victory in All-Japan Women's Corporate nine-player Volleyball Championship and also won the victory in the National Sports Festival of Japan.
 In total the team won three titles.

 In 1958, the team assumed the hegemony in five tournaments, which no team could accomplish previously.

 Daimatsu, who dominated national tournaments, turned his eyes upon the world, but the difference between the nine-player system and six-player system was significant.
 Japan had been adopting the nine-player system.
 On the other hand, the international rules required the six-player system.
 Daimatsu had to think it over.
 In 1958, Nichibo Kaizuka switched from the nine-person system to six-person system.
 The team aimed for the 1960 FIVB Volleyball Women's World Championship and continued strenuous practice.

-In the1960 FIVB Volleyball Women's World Championship, Japan took second place.
+In the 1960 FIVB Volleyball Women's World Championship, Japan took second place.

 On the trip to Europe in 1961, Nichibo Kaizuka won 24 consecutive victories against other national teams.
 Then European media recognised its achievement, reporting on the team as worldwide heroines and gave Nichibo Kaizuka the nickname "Oriental Witches".